-Jamila Little is an attorney licensed to practice law in Florida, and in the Caribbean.
+Jamila Little is an attorney licensed to practice law in Florida, Washington DC and in the Caribbean.
 Her practice areas include Immigration, Criminal Defense, Personal Injury and Business Law.
 Jamila continues to represent her clients in State court and Federal Immigration court.

 She hails from the beautiful twin isle of Trinidad and Tobago.
 Jamila graduated with honors from Spelman College in Atlanta, GA, where she majored in Economics and minored in Business Administration.
 She obtained her Masters in Business Administration (MBA), with a concentration in Finance, from Clark Atlanta University School of Business.
 She worked in the Banking and Finance Industry for several years prior to becoming an attorney.
 She received her Juris Doctorate from Florida International University College of Law in Miami, FL.